wromijn/openscad-gridfinity-block/README.md

 </p>

 ## Quickstart
-This creates a block that's 1 unit wide, 1 unit deep and 4U high, with the [0,0,0] point being the center of the top surface.
+This creates a block that's 1x1 units and 4U high, with the [0,0,0] point being the center of the top surface.
 The nested sphere is subtracted from the block.

 ```openscad
 use <openscad-gridfinity-block/gridfinity_block.scad>;